bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 They can be created and read from using system parameters and are stored in a [`Messages<M>`] resource.

 You can use `Messages` for a variety of different functionalities.
-Some messages might re-occur over a longer period of time, like continuously applying damage effects or regularly updating a leaderboard.
+Some messages might reoccur over a longer period of time, like continuously applying damage effects or regularly updating a leaderboard.
 Others can be short-lived, such as checking for whether a player can interact with an object or if a UI element should appear.
 The key concept to remember is that a `Message` is best used for logic that can be _deferred_ rather than requiring immediate action.